A248/LibertyBans/docs/Quick-Plugin-Comparison.md

 The other punishment suites this plugin can import from.

 LiteBans' *partial* ranking with respect to LibertyBans: LiteBans does not import server scopes, although scopes are a common feature between them.

+Moreover, LiteBans can import from 4 abandoned plugins: BanHammer, BungeeAdminTools, MaxBans, and UltraBans.
+These plugins have received no codebase updates for at least 3 years.

 --------------------------------------------------------------------------